What derogations does the GDPR permit?

 - the protection of judicial independence and proceedings;

 - monitoring, inspection or regulatory functions connected to the exercise of official authority regarding security, defence, other important public interests or crime/ethics prevention;

 - the protection of the individual, or the rights and freedoms of others; or

 - the enforcement of civil law matters.

-Other Member State derogations or exemptions
+What about other Member State derogations or exemptions?

 Chapter IX provides that Member States can provide exemptions, derogations, conditions or rules in relation to specific processing activities.
 These include processing that relates to:

 - freedom of expression and freedom of information;

 - public access to official documents;